 The applied methodology AMS IIG version 8.0 provides for the default baseline fuelwood consumption of 0.5 tons per person per annum.
-The f{NRB} values applied are based on the CDM Tool 30 v3.0 is 0.90 i = Indices for the situation where more than one type of project device is introduced to replace the pre-project devices26
+The f{NRB} values applied based on the CDM Tool 30 v3.0 is 0.97.

 According to the methodology